Pasche

 In the

-stillness, suffering and God - in the primordial waters that are here before God says, "Let there be light."
-The portal to this sacred space is an infinitesimal bindhu between breaths.
-Rest here, where worlds bubble out of your loss.
+the opposites before they escape into creation.
+This is the primordial womb of chaos that was here before God said "Let there be light."
+The portal to this sacred space is an infinitesimal bindhu between exhalation and inhalation.
+I rest here unbreathed, annihilated for an instant, and worlds bubble out of my loss.

 any meaning here.
 The vulva-laceration in Christ's side leads to the kingdom of